biggie-boss/LoreRim/README.md

 - The caravan note in Whiterun is now a counterfeit note with no value.
 - You can now sell items for more and buy them for less than before when maxing your price modifiers.
 - Skill trainers cost much less than before.
 - All Vendor Gold Amounts Tweaked to be based on region with poor/average/rich tiers.

-**Gold Amounts per Vendor:**
+Gold Amounts per Vendor:

-Lowest Tier 20/40/60
+- Lowest Tier 20/40/60
-Second Lowest Tier: 40/70/100
+- Second Lowest Tier: 40/70/100
-Food: 70/110/150
+- Food: 70/110/150
-Innkeeper: 110/160/210
+- Innkeeper: 110/160/210
-Apothecary: 160/220/280
+- Apothecary: 160/220/280
-General & Clothing: 220/290/360
+- General & Clothing: 220/290/360
-Blacksmith & Fletcher: 290/370/450
+- Blacksmith & Fletcher: 290/370/450
-Wizard: 370/460/550
+- Wizard: 370/460/550
-Unique (Mudcrab/Dremora): 750
+- Unique (Mudcrab/Dremora): 750

+Notes

 - Street vendors (the vendors sitting under market stalls) are usually 1 below their respective indoor store merchant's gold, 2 for street vendors outside of the city walls.
 Exception for Raven Rock.
 - All Caravans are general merchant rich.
 All guilds are average.
 All Solstheim, Stronghold and Spouse merchants are poor.
 Modded merchants vary depending on estimated wealth.
 - Town gold is always 1 level below the hold capital's merchant gold (Belethor averages 290 base gold so Lucan will average 220).
 Not impacted if hold capital is poor already in the category..
 - For math nerds, each gold entry is entered at 2x what is shown above with 50% chance of none.
 For those who don't understand standard deviation, the upper and lower range USUALLY varies by approximately -33% or +33% of the listed amounts.
 So a merchant with 100 gold will usually have between 67 and 133 gold, but most of the time it will be close to 100.

-Gold to Invest: 250
-Merchant gold gained from investing: 100

-**City Variation**
+City Variation

-City Specialties Dictate Tiers.
+- City Specialties Dictate Tiers.
-General wealth dictates buy/sell prices.
+- General wealth dictates buy/sell prices.
 Medium is average.
 High wealth holds have 15% higher buying prices and selling prices.
 Poor holds and Solstheim have 15% lower buying prices and selling prices.
-Low wealth capitals are poor in 3 goods, rich in 1.
+- Low wealth capitals are poor in 3 goods, rich in 1.
 Medium wealth capitals are rich in 2, poor in 2.
 Wealthy capitals are poor in 1, rich in 3.
-There are also events that trigger based on questlines that cause prices to fluctuate.
+- There are also events that trigger based on questlines that cause prices to fluctuate.
-Each good a hold is "rich" in has 15% lower selling and buying prices.
+- Each good a hold is "rich" in has 15% lower selling and buying prices.
 Every good that a hold is "poor" in has 15% higher buying and selling prices.
 The key of how these are organized is listed below.

-**Solitude**
+Solitude
 - General Wealth: High
 - Rich: General, Innkeeper, Wizard
 - Poor: Food

-**Whiterun**
+Whiterun*
 - General Wealth: High
 - Rich: Food, Apothecary, Innkeeper
 - Poor: Wizard

-**Markarth**
+Markarth
 - General Wealth: High
 - Rich: Blacksmith, Apothecary, General
 - Poor: Innkeeper

-**Riften**
+Riften
 - General Wealth: Medium
 - Rich: Innkeeper, Food
 - Poor: Apothecary, Wizard

-**Windhelm**
+Windhelm
 - General Wealth: Medium
 - Rich: Blacksmith, Wizard
 - Poor: Food, General

-**Falkreath**
+Falkreath
 - General Wealth: Medium
 - Rich: Food, Apothecary
 - Poor: Innkeeper, Blacksmith

-**Dawnstar**
+Dawnstar
 - General Wealth: Low
 - Rich: Blacksmith
 - Poor: Food, Innkeeper, Wizard

-**Morthal**
+Morthal
 - General Wealth: Low
 - Rich: Apothecary
 - Poor: General, Innkeeper, Blacksmith

-**Winterhold**
+Winterhold
 - General Wealth: Low
 - Rich: Wizard
 - Poor: Food, Innkeeper, Apothecary

-**Key**
+Key
 - Blacksmith: Ore, Ingot, Weapon, Jewelry, Daedric Artifact, Armor
 - Wizard: Staff, Tome, Soul Gem, Scroll
 - Food: Raw Food, Arrow, Animal Part, Animal Hide